This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child's eyes look sunken in.

-- Your baby's soft spot on the top of his head is sunken.
+- Your baby's fontanelle (soft spot on the top of the head) is sunken.

 - Your child urinates small amounts or none at all.